thephpleague/commonmark/UPGRADE.md

 This library no longer supports PHP 5.6 or 7.0.
 Feel free to remove support for those from your extensions as well.

+### Removed classes and interface methods

+The `getName()` method has been removed from several classes:

+ - `BlockParserInterface` and `AbstractBlockParser`
+ - `InlineParserInterface` and `AbstractInlineParser`

+This method was originally intended for supporting XML rendering, which was never implemented, and will likely define names a bit differently if/when we do add support.

+After doing this, the two abstract classes mentioned above had notthing left in them, so those were removed.
+Any parsers previously extending them should directly implement the corresponding interface instead.

+`InlineContainer` was also removed.

+### Removed deprecated `RegexHelper` methods

+Several previously-deprecated methods inside of `RegexHelper` were finally removed.
+That functionality was made available with static methods and constants, so use those instead.

 ### Environment interfaces

 We have extracted two interfaces from the `Environment` class: